The application will consist of:

 - At least three letters of recommendation from faculty outside Northeastern

 - Letter(s) of commitment from Northeastern University faculty member(s) who will serve as mentors and hosts.
-As an applicant, you can identify and contact Northeastern faculty members and request a letter of commitment or contact the Associate Dean of Academic Affairs in the college for a recommendation.
+As an applicant, you should contact the Associate Dean of Academic Affairs in the college and express your interest in the fellowship.
+The Associate Dean will work with you to identify a potential faculty mentor.
 See the description below for more information regarding letters of commitment.

 Applicants are asked to submit items 1-4 as a single file through the Northeastern Human Resources application system.
 Letters of recommendation and letters of commitment can be sent directly to firstname.lastname@example.org.
 Incomplete submissions will not be reviewed.